Chen Haoyu

-Chen Haoyu (陈昊宇; born 7 April 1992) is a Chinese singer and actress.
+Chen Haoyu (陈昊宇; born 7 April 1992) also known as Amy Chen is a Chinese singer and actress.

 Early life and education

 Chen was born in Fuzhou, Fujian, on April 7, 1992.
 She was accepted to the Xiamen University of Technology in 2010 and two years later she went to Yuan Ze University in Taiwan on a student exchange program.

 Career

-Chen first came to public attention in 2014 at the age of 22, appearing on Chinese Million Star Season 3 and won the championship.
+Chen first came to public attention in 2013 at the age of 21, appearing on Chinese Million Star Season 3 and won the championship.

 Chen made her film debut in the youth romance film Summer of Meizhou (2015).
 The same year, she starred in the romantic comedy television series In Tale of Flower.
 In 2017, she co-starred in the historical television series Royal Highness.

 Chen gained recognition for her role as Consort Shu in the 2018 costume television series Ruyi's Royal Love in the Palace.
 She also starred in the action campus drama Judo High.

 In 2019, Chen starred in the fantasy historical drama Novoland: Eagle Flag.

-In 2020, Chen starred in the youth romance drama I Don't Want To Be Friends With You, which received positive reviews.
+In 2020, Chen starred in the youth romance drama I Don't Want to Be Friends With You, which received positive reviews.

-In 2024, Chen participated in the reality show Ride the Wind 2024.
+In 2024, Chen participated in the 5th season of the reality show Sisters Who Make Waves, also known as Ride the Wind 2024, and was crowned the overall champion.
+She was dubbed as the season's dark horse.